akashacms/plugins-diagrams/README.md

 ```

 Sometimes a Pintora document will not parse correctly when used in-line.
 The solution for such a case is to place the diagram description in a file.

-## Hat Tip

-This package was inspired by https://www.npmjs.com/package/plantuml